mailcow/mailcow-dockerized-docs/docs/firststeps-sync_jobs_migration.md

 7. Make sure to tick "Active" and click "Add".

 !!! info
     Once Completed, log into the mailbox and check if all emails are imported correctly.
-If all goes well, All your mails shall end up in your new mailbox.
+If all goes well, all your mails shall end up in your new mailbox.
 And don't forget to delete or deactivate the sync job after it is used.